Hay-on-Wye UK Travel Guide - Things To Do | Off Beat Pathfinder UK

 How long should I spend in Hay-on-Wye?

-Two nights is enough for a taste; three or four gives room for weather and side trips.
+A long weekend is ideal because the appeal is in wandering, not rushing a checklist.
 If you are adding nearby places, give yourself an extra night so the trip does not become all transport.

 Should I use the UK finder before booking Hay-on-Wye?